|

 Here is the previous week's challenge: Week 1: Reducing Holiday Stress Through Planning

-Remember To Tell Me In The Comments Section Below How You're Doing On This Week's Challenge!
+Tell Me In The Comments Below How You're Doing On This Week's Challenge!
+Plus Sneak Peek For Next Week

-I just recently added the commenting feature to this site, but not lots of people are taking advantage of it yet.
 If you're participating in this challenge tell me how it's going for you below, so we can all celebrate our baby step successes together!
-After all, we should be cheering each other on in our quest for holiday stress relief.
+After all, we should be cheering each other on in our quest for reducing holiday stress.

-Go From Experiencing Holiday Stress Relief Through Planning To Household Management 101 Home Page
+Go From Experiencing Holiday Stress Relief Through Planning To Home Page

 Visit My Other Websites